“Fear is only as deep as the mind allows.”

 According to Psychology Today, “at least 60% of adults admit to having at least one unreasonable fear.”
 In the United States alone, 19.2 million adults suffer from phobias (source: the National Institute of Mental Health).

-The American Psychiatric Association (APA) divides phobias into three groups:
+The American Psychiatric Association (APA) has classified these phobias into three distinct categories:

 Stanley Rachman, a psychologist at the University of British Columbia, outlined three ways you could have “learned” your phobia:

-Studies have proven that feeding a child with negative information might lead to the development of phobias.
+Words hold immense power, especially when conveyed to impressionable young minds.
+Studies have shown that feeding a child negative information can plant the seeds of phobias.

-For example, if a parent repeatedly tells her child how dangerous snakes are, the child may develop a fear of snakes.
+For instance, if a parent repeatedly emphasizes the danger of snakes, a child may develop a fear of these reptiles.

 “Information-giving is an inherent part of child-rearing and is carried on by parents and peers in an almost unceasing fashion, particularly in the child’s earliest years.